voodoo12345/credits-docs/source/step_by_step.rst

 through the formal onboarding process.

 The most complicated option would be to get Credits framework running on your own infrastructure.
-This is technically possible and not that complex, since we ship it in handy prebuilt Docker containers, but since at the moment Credits Core is a proprietary software - you will have to go through sales channel first and purchase license before we'll be able to hand the software to you.
+This is technically possible and not that complex since we ship it in handy prebuilt Docker containers, but since at the moment Credits Core is a proprietary software - you will have to go through sales channel first and purchase a license before we'll be able to hand the software to you.
-Also the PaaS registration and network bootstrap guide will not apply in this case.
+Also, the PaaS registration and network bootstrap guide will not apply in this case.

 Below are the API call steps needed to register with public PaaS and create a test blockchain network.